5 Things to Know Before Buying Cold Laminating Film Manufacturer

 Most manufacturers of laminators for digital imaging make:

-• hot machines (on which laminating films backed with heat-activated adhesives are applied at temperatures ranging from 220 degrees F to 300 degrees F);
+• Hot machines that apply laminating films backed with heat-activated adhesives at temperatures ranging from 220°F to 300°F

-• cold machines (which apply pressure-sensitive films without heat); and
+• Cold machines that use pressure-sensitive films without heat

-• dual-purpose machines that will apply either heat-activated or cold pressure-sensitive materials.
+• Dual-purpose machines capable of applying either heat-activated or cold pressure-sensitive materials

-Many high-volume imaging businesses thermally laminate almost everything.
-For example, Jim Offut, owner of Mediagraphics, Inc., Belleville, NJ, estimates that 98% of the work from his five 36-inch HP and Encad printers is thermally laminated on his 38 inch imaging laminator/mounter.
+Many high-volume imaging businesses use thermal lamination for the majority of their work.
+For instance, Jim Offut, owner of Mediagraphics, Inc., Belleville, NJ, estimates that 98% of the output from his five 36-inch HP and Encad printers is thermally laminated on his 38-inch imaging laminator/mounter.

-Even though heat -intolerant inkjet inks and media must be cold-laminated, some heat-sensitive inkjet materials can still be finished on a hot laminator with the right film and technique.
-For example, some inkjet papers tend to warp when exposed to heat too long.
-They can still be run on a hot laminator if you increase the speed of the machine.
-It's like moving your fingers through a candle flame.
-If you move your finger quickly, the flame won't hurt you.
+While heat-sensitive inkjet inks and media must undergo cold lamination, some heat-sensitive inkjet materials can still be finished on a hot laminator with the right technique.
+For example, if certain inkjet papers warp when exposed to heat for too long, they can still pass through a hot laminator by increasing the machine speed, similar to quickly passing your finger through a candle flame to avoid burns.

 Will the equipment be used for mounting?